 The National Institute of Standards and Technology (NIST), founded in 1901, is now part of the U.S. Department of Commerce.
 NIST provides a range of recommendations and frameworks across industries, but they particularly have excellent resources for cybersecurity.

-In NIST Special Publication 800-63B - Digital Identity Guidelines - Authentication and Lifecycle Management, we see a set of informative recommendations on password security.
+In NIST Special Publication 800-63B - Digital Identity Guidelines - Authentication and Lifecycle Management, we see a set of informative recommendations on NIST password guidelines.

 'Appendix A - Strength of Memorized Secrets' provides three simple recommendations, applying them also to PINs and passphrases.

-NIST describes composition rules, such as requiring a digit or symbol, but ultimately decides to focus on length, combined with complexity and randomness.
+NIST password guidelines describe composition rules, such as requiring a digit or symbol, but ultimately decide to focus on length, combined with complexity and randomness.

 Here’s the simple equation.
 Longer passwords are safer.
 But they are harder to use and harder to remember.
 We’ll address this later.